Pet insurance in Australia, do you need it?

 Here are a list of other pet insurance providers in Australia.
 If you have experience with any of these please say so in the comments, and over time I will update this list to hopefully benefit others:

-With this link you will also receive 2 month free for a pet under 1yr, and 1 month free if they’re older than a year.
+If you’re keen PetsOnMe I have a special offer!
+Using this link you’ll get 2 months free for a pet under 1yr, or 1 month free if they’re older than a year!

 We’ve all heard of RSPCA – they’re a pretty big company these days.
 It therefore comes as no surprise how many Australian pet owners opt for RSPCA for their pet insurance.